-Momenta Partners has published a white paper titled Realizing the Opportunity in Predictive Maintenance (PdM) Analytics, written by Dweep Chanana, Ed Maguire, Luca Mazzei and Alberto Cresto.
+Momenta Partners has published a white paper titled Realizing the Opportunity in Predictive Maintenance (PdM) Analytics, written by Ed Maguire, Luca Mazzei, Alberto Cresto and others.
 In response to interest from our client base, we interviewed key players in the PdM space and landscaped a universe of more than 40 companies over a 6-month period.
 We found a fragmented market with little industry adoption, and growing demand for cost-effective solutions that solve key pain points using new technologies.

 Realizing the Opportunity in Predictive Maintenance (PdM) Analytics

 Today industrial maintenance is mostly performed on a schedule - “preventive” in nature - aiming to minimize efficiency losses and the risk of unexpected failure.
 We see the industry on the verge of an inflection point of adoption in this space, driven by three converging trends:

 - Industrial assets are getting connected, often for the first time